 When we talk about an office being agile and experiential, what we’re really talking about is the needs of your workforce.
 No two employees are the same, nor is one person the same on Monday as they are on Tuesday.
 Each day and each person poses new challenges for which a business must be equipped.
 This might include the option to work remotely or in a satellite office; it may also include a choice between a standing or sitting desk, couch or quiet room.

 Be a Little Needy

-Catering to every employee’s individual needs is can seem exceedingly difficult and cost prohibitive—unless you have the data and technology to make it happen.
+Catering to every employee’s individual needs is can seem exceedingly difficult and cost prohibitive—unless you have the data and technology to make it happen (learn more on what is CAFM).
 The reason WeWork is such a popular place for individuals to work is their effective use of data and technology to create a fun, compelling experience.
 Every aspect of a person’s experience in their facilities is managed through an app; the experience begins when the individual enters WeWork, signaling that their membership is active that day.
 It continues on to track what desks and conference spaces are popular among particular people or businesses, their frequency of use in both number of days and times of day, and how frequently they move between the different WeWork locations around the world.

 It may feel invasive, knowing when and where an individual is sitting and how often, but this data allows companies using similar space-as-service (SaaS) models to improve experiences of their users.
 But first, users need to feel empowered to make their own decisions.

 It’s a difficult and awkward process for an employee to express their workspace needs—most people do not want to be perceived as the difficult employee.
 But not having what you need to work effectively and, better yet, not knowing how to get what you need can sow dissatisfaction.
 This is why apps like the one used by WeWork is important for a person to curate their own work experience.

 The success of the “WeWork” experience is driving many enterprises to prioritize delivering the same central but agile experience in their own corporate offices.